ndrtte/ndrtte/README.md

 Exploring all areas of computer science, with a focus on backend and databases while keeping my other skills sharp.

 🤝 **Looking to collaborate**
-Eager to contribute in IT projects, creating inclusive spaces where people can learn and grow across all areas of technology.
+Eager to contribute to IT projects, creating inclusive spaces where people can learn and grow across all areas of technology.

 🌐 **Fun fact**
 Besides software, I’m also passionate about data networks.